umarhassan-mitodl/21l.021-spring-2022/content/pages/class-summaries.md

 Austen's novel was published in 1813 in three volumes.
 The Oxford print edition ordered for the class retains that structure, and we will discuss each volume separately in class.
 The Oxford edition also offers a good introduction and timeline of Austen's life, as well as supplementary materials on "Rank and Social Status" and "Dancing."
 Not to be missed!

-If you are using an online edition such as [Project Gutenberg](https://www.gutenberg.org/files/1342/1342-h/1342-h.htm) or a print edition that runs the volumes together, the first reading assignment will cover chapters 1-23, the second chapters 24-42, and the last chapters 43-61.
+If you are using an online edition such as {{% resource_link "c20882d4-8f81-4ffc-b4b5-bca13638c316" "Project Gutenberg" %}} or a print edition that runs the volumes together, the first reading assignment will cover chapters 1-23, the second chapters 24-42, and the last chapters 43-61.

 We cannot read Austen without attending to questions about gender roles, marriage and courtship practices, class, wealth, and property, and why people in her novels spend so much time talking.
 I will post some articles on these topics, and you will undoubtedly find others on your own, which you can post at the discussion, if so inclined.